 Jackie’s talents have also led him to appear on stage with “Riverdance,” and to help form and perform with the Trinity Irish Dance Company.
 And when Hollywood needs a musician to play the part, and look it as well, you’ll see Jackie.
 “Backdraft” (1991), “Blink” (1993), “Traveler” (1997) and “The Road to Perdition” (2002) all saw fit to feature Jackie and his Bodhrán

-Jesse Langen is an Irish guitarist who is acclaimed for his beautiful, dynamic and powerful accompaniment of traditional Irish music.
+Jesse Langen is an Irish guitarist and multi-instrumentalist who is acclaimed for his beautiful, dynamic and powerful accompaniment of traditional Irish music.
 Equally comfortable on classical and electric guitar, he seeks to push both the technical boundaries and the conceptual functions of the guitar.
 Jesse and his brother Tim grew up learning Irish and Canadian fiddle tunes from their grandfather Clarence and that grounding laid the foundation for Jesse’s deep, loving approach to traditional music.
 Jesse also plays new classical music and can be heard throughout the US and abroad as a soloist, as the guitarist for Ensemble Dal Niente, in the trio Pesejet, in Hasco Duo with Amanda Deboer Bartlett, and in duo with harpist Ben Melsky.
-He is also a passionate and committed teacher of young musicians.
+He is a passionate and committed teacher of young musicians.

 Rosemary O’Malley was first exposed to Irish music while spending her 4th grade year in Co.
 Galway with her family.
 There, she took Irish dance lessons and played tin whistle in her school’s band.
 Back home in Lawrence, Kansas, she played violin in orchestra and was an Irish dancer, but traditional Irish fiddle became her true passion.
 In 2009, she chose to attend college in Chicago to take part in its rich Irish music scene, and there she began studying fiddle with Seán Cleland at the Irish Music School of Chicago.
 She has also attended the Blas Summer School of Irish Music in Limerick on 3 separate occasions.
 Most recently, she studied abroad for a year in Cork, where she learned fiddle from Connie O’Connell and took classes in tin whistle and bodhran.
 Rosemary is a Loyola University graduate, and currently she enjoys playing in various sessions and performing throughout Chicago.
 In her teaching, she wants to share the joy of playing Irish music with her students.